 $15 per piano discount for households or businesses with multiple pianos, or for neighborhood friends scheduling tunings the same day.

-*For customers living north of Everett, south of Renton, or east of Issaquah/Redmond a nominal travel fee of $10-20 could be added.
+*$175 is the base rate, with a $10 discount for customers north of central Seattle, south of Everett, and west of Woodinville.
+For customers living north of Everett, south of Renton, or east of Bellevue an extra travel fee of $10-20 could be added.

 Tuning: A full tuning includes everything needed to get a piano in tune and working, which may include a "pitch raise" and/or minor repairs, such as fixing sticky keys, misaligned hammers, and annoying buzzes.